 Elastic collision final velocity calculator

 The Elastic collision final velocity calculator computes elastic collision final velocity from the relation v1' = ((m1-m2)u1 + 2m2 u2)/(m1+m2).
 It takes 4 inputs (mass 1 in kg, mass 2 in kg, velocity 1 in m/s, velocity 2 in m/s) and returns the velocity 1 after in m/s.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+Physics students, lab and workshop technicians, and hobbyist builders and observers who need one quantity in a standard physical relationship worked out from figures they already have, whether those come from an instrument reading, a datasheet, or a published table.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Convert every value to one consistent set of units before entering it (lengths and masses on the same scale rather than metres mixed with centimetres, absolute temperatures in kelvin, angles in whatever unit the field asks for), respect the sign conventions that carry meaning, such as direction for velocity, acceleration and force or which side of a lens a distance is measured on, and quote the result to no more precision than your least precise input supports.
 For example, with mass 1 = 1 kg, mass 2 = 1 kg, velocity 1 = 4 m/s, velocity 2 = 0 m/s, the velocity 1 after works out to 0 m/s, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
-The method is the standard form documented by NIST / CODATA, and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+Units and physical constants follow NIST / CODATA; the relation itself is a standard result of physics, and the figure above each result carries the date it was last verified.
+Each of these relationships describes an idealised situation, so a result holds only as far as that idealisation does, whether the assumption is a point mass, a uniform field, an ideal component, a single uniform medium, no losses to friction or drag, or a steady rate, and a real measurement can depart from it once conditions stop matching the model.

 With Mass 1 = 1 kg, Mass 2 = 1 kg, Velocity 1 = 4 m/s, Velocity 2 = 0 m/s, the result is 0 m/s.